MOSTLY BLACK 'N WHITE

 • Michelle Dillon, my long-time friend and overnight refuge in Napa after hours on the road.

-• My friends of almost 50 years: Cliff Gold, John Rex and Thorn Hertwig who support my work and have often provided place to do it or a hand to help me and, oh, the miles we've traveled together.
+• My friends and UCLA Classmates of 50 years: Cliff Gold, John Rex, Alexandra Gordon and Thorn Hertwig who support my work and have often provided place to do it or a hand to help me and, oh, the miles we've traveled together.

 • My family, all the Sewell's, Webster's, Pyzik's and Forgy's.
 You are my rock in this world.